Jump to page content

 Overview

-This page provides a visual overview of most of the major UK electricity pylon (transmission tower) types found within Great Britain; it can be thought of as a kind of “Spotter’s Guide to British Electricity Pylons”.
+This page provides a visual overview of most of the major UK electricity pylon (transmission tower) types found within the UK; it can be thought of as a kind of “Spotter’s Guide to British Electricity Pylons”.
 The images are all to scale at 12 pixels per metre.
 Links are provided to the individual series pages that contain more information.

 Where possible, the drawings below are derived from industry material.
 However, they are all only approximations, as even industry drawings can be inaccurate and at times outright erroneous, and the basis for crossarm lengths is inconsistent (either to the centre of the conductor attachment point or to the end of the steelwork).
 In some instances, details such as bracing structure is taken from photographs and Google Street View imagery, and some drawings are entirely new work when no drawings are available.
 Some corrections have been made for apparent and verifiable errors in drawings, but some of these may be incorrect corrections.
 The drawings are however accurate enough for identification purposes.